 Mediation can be scheduled relatively quickly and is usually much less expensive than taking a matter to trial or even arbitrating.
 Moreover, experience shows that parties who reach agreements in mediation are more likely to follow through with them than they are to abide by a court’s order.
 Perhaps, that is due to the fact that the parties are invested in the process and in the outcome.
 The parties own the process and the result.

-For parties with an on-going relationship, mediation is an effective way to resolve the problems at hand, without completely destroying the relationship.
-If the parties must continue to deal with other on some level even after a resolution of the issues at hand is reached, mediation is the best platform for reaching a resolution to a decent a working relationship.
+For parties with an ongoing relationship, mediation is an effective way to resolve the problems at hand, without completely destroying the relationship.
+If the parties must continue to deal with each other on some level even after a resolution of the issues at hand is reached, mediation is the best platform for reaching a resolution and continuing a decent working relationship.
 Mediation also provides an effective template to resolve potential future disputes if they arise, and successful mediation provides confidence that a mutually beneficial resolution can be reached in future disputes.

 Finally, there is a level of privacy in mediation that does not exist when taking a matter to court.
 Since court proceedings and the resulting documents in court files are generally public, parties may choose mediation as a way to keep various aspects of their dispute private and out of the public eye.